saifaustcse/SDLC-Methodologies/README.md

 - Cannot accommodate changing requirements
 - Requirement changes at the later stages would lead to higher costs as the changes would be required in all the phases
 - No working software module is produced until late in the life cycle
-- The progress of the stage is hard to measure while it is still in the development
+- The progress of a stage is hard to measure while it is still in development
 - Not suitable for the projects where requirements are at a moderate to high risk of changing

 **[⬆ Back to Top](#table-of-contents)**

-## 5. V-Shaped Model
+## 5. V-Model

-> **V-shaped SDLC model is an expansion of classic waterfall model where each development activity is associated with a testing phase.
-It is also known as Verification and Validation model.**
+> **V-shaped SDLC model is an expansion of the classic Waterfall model where each development activity is associated with a testing phase.
+It is also known as the Verification and Validation (V) model.**

 <p align="center">
     <img src="images/v-model.png" alt="V-Shaped Model" width="800" height="450">